salmonb/webfx/.github/README.md

 ## Fully cross-platform

-WebFX doesn't target only the Web.
-WebFX applications can be compiled to run natively on 7 platforms from a single code base:
+WebFX applications can be compiled to 7 platforms from a single code base:

 <div align="center">